jgoos/thousandeyes-ldap-monitor/README.md

 - Use ThousandEyes Secure Credentials for all sensitive data
 - Regularly rotate monitoring account passwords
 - Use read-only accounts with minimal permissions
-- Enable LDAPS (TLS) for encrypted communications
+- Enable LDAPS (TLS) for encrypted communications (supports TLS 1.2 and 1.3)
 - Monitor from trusted network segments when possible

 ## License